 Rev Ciancio, Christopher Smith

-Welcome to the Sales Lead Dog Podcast hosted by CRM technology and sales process expert Christopher Smith, talking with sales leaders that have separated themselves from the rest of the pack.
+Welcome to the Sales Lead Dog Podcast hosted by CRM technology and sales process expert Christopher Smith, talking with sales leaders about how does marketing and sales work together, that have separated themselves from the rest of the pack.
 Listen to find out how the best of the best achieve success with their team and CRM technology.
 And remember, unless you are the lead dog, the view never changes.

 Christopher Smith 07:07